One of the strangest things beardies do is pooping in

 Tip: Due to its antibacterial properties, adding an object made of pure copper to the water bowl, like an old penny or coiled-up copper wires, can keep the water clean and germ-free.
 The copper will also change the water’s color to blue if your pet pees in it!

 Potty training a bearded dragon isn’t easy, but you can certainly take some steps to avoid water and

 The easiest solution is to let your beardie do its business in its favorite bowl.
 Meanwhile, you can provide a separate bowl at the other end of the

 Just make sure you place the poop bowl at the same spot every time and clean it out as soon as possible.

 This way, your beardie will have a designated ‘litter box’ i.e the bowl, and cleaning becomes much easier for you.

 Alternatively, you can bath it every time it’s time for pooping.
 This allows your beardie to become habitual of pooping while bathing – many beardies have been known to wait for their owners to give them a bath so they can relieve themselves.

-You could also eliminate the bowls from the equation altogether and hydrate your pet using a dropper or a syringe, and hand feed it or place food on a paper towel for easy dispensing.
+You could also eliminate the bowls from the equation altogether and hydrate your pet using a dropper or a syringe, and hand feed it or place

 And remember to be patient with the whole process!